 Experience with Gilenya is limited in patients receiving concurrent therapy with drugs that slow heart rate or atrioventricular conduction (e.g., beta blockers, heart-rate lowering calcium channel blockers such as diltiazem or verapamil, or digoxin).
 Because the initiation of Gilenya treatment is also associated with slowing of the heart rate, concomitant use of these drugs during Gilenya initiation may be associated with severe bradycardia or heart block.
 The possibility to switch to drugs that do not slow the heart rate or atrioventricular conduction should be evaluated by the physician prescribing these drugs before initiating Gilenya.
-In patients who cannot switch, overnight continuous ECG monitoring after the first dose is recommended [see Drug Interactions (7)].
+Patients who cannot switch should have overnight continuous ECG monitoring after the first dose [see Drug Interactions (7)].

-Clinical data indicate effects of Gilenya on heart rate are maximal after the first dose although milder effects on heart rate may persist for, on average, 2-4 weeks after initiation of therapy at which time heart rate generally returns to baseline.
+Clinical data indicate effects of Gilenya on heart rate are maximal after the first dose although milder effects on heart rate may persist for, on average, 2 to 4 weeks after initiation of therapy at which time heart rate generally returns to baseline.
 Physicians should continue to be alert to patient reports of cardiac symptoms.

 If Gilenya therapy is discontinued for more than 14 days, after the first month of treatment, the effects on heart rate and AV conduction may recur on reintroduction of Gilenya treatment and the same precautions (first dose monitoring) as for initial dosing should apply.
-Within the first 2 weeks of treatment, first dose procedures are recommended after interruption of one day or more, during week 3 and 4 of treatment first dose procedures are recommended after treatment interruption of more than 7 days.
+Within the first 2 weeks of treatment, first dose procedures are recommended after interruption of 1 day or more; during weeks 3 and 4 of treatment first dose procedures are recommended after treatment interruption of more than 7 days.